apache/flink-web/_posts/2020-02-26-demo-fraud-detection-2.md

 On it you can see the main blocks of our Transactions processing pipeline:<br>

 * **Transaction Source**, consuming transaction messages from Kafka partitions in parallel <br>
     * The forward operator following it means that all data consumed by one of the parallel instances of Transaction Source operator will be transferred to exactly one instance of the subsequent DynamicKeyFunction operator, without redistribution.
 It also indicates the same level of parallelism of two connected operators (12 in this case).
+This communication pattern is depicted on Figure 3.

  <center>
  <img src="{{ site.baseurl }}/img/blog/patterns-blog-2/forward.png" width="800px" alt="Figure 3: Message passing across parallel operator instances : FORWARD"/>